tkhamez/neucore/doc/Plugins.md

 **General plugins**

-They can add items to the Neucore navigation menu that point to their own URL.
+They can have their own frontend and add items to the Neucore navigation menu that point to their own URL.

 See this [example plugin](https://github.com/tkhamez/neucore-example-plugin) for a simple demo.